-Amounts remaining in your HRA Account after HRA Plan participation has ended will be forfeited, except in the event of death.
-In the event of your death, your participation in the HRA Plan will end.
-After your death, your Dependents may elect COBRA in order to be entitled to reimbursements from your remaining HRA Account until the earlier of the date the HRA Account reaches a zero balance or the end of the COBRA continuation coverage.
+- If you elect COBRA Continuation Coverage, you will be entitled to continue to receive reimbursements from the HRA Account until the earlier of the date the HRA Account reaches a zero balance or the end of the COBRA Continuation Coverage period. - In the event of your death, your surviving Dependents may elect COBRA in order to be entitled to reimbursements from the deceased participant's remaining HRA Account balance until the earlier of the date the HRA Account reaches a zero balance or the end of the COBRA Continuation Coverage period..